-Native to the eastern United States and to a few sites in mountains of the Southwest.
-Erect, single-stemmed plant grow 2–4 ft. high, 1 ft.wide.
+This perennial is native to the eastern United States and to a few sites in the mountains of the Southwest.
+Erect, single-stemmed plant grows to 2–4 ft. high and 1 ft. wide.
 Sawtooth-edged leaves are set directly on the stems.
 Spikes of flame red, inch-long flowers show up in summer.

 Native to much of North America.
 Upright grower to 10 ft., sometimes treelike to 20 ft.
 Spreads widely...

-Native to the eastern United States and to a few sites in mountains of the Southwest.
-Erect, single-st...
+This perennial is native to the eastern United States and to a few sites in the mountains of the South...